 Managing Director, Corporate Proxy, Georgeson LLC

-Sean O’Hara consults with clients and their financial and legal advisors on proxy contests, shareholder meetings, tender/exchange offers and other complex financial transactions for Georgeson’s proxy division.
-Sean also advises clients regarding shareholder composition and its effect on vote outcomes and on the development of investor outreach and communication strategies through Georgeson’s M&A advisory group.
+Sean O’Hara is a managing director at Georgeson with over 29 years of experience in the proxy solicitation industry.
+He advises clients and their financial and legal advisors on proxy contests, shareholder meetings, tender/exchange offers and other complex financial transactions.
+As a member of Georgeson’s M&A advisory group, Sean also advises clients regarding shareholder composition and its effect on vote outcomes and on the development of investor outreach and communication strategies.

 Sean recently represented the following companies:

-• Liberty Interactive Corp. with its tender offer for Zulily, Inc.
+• Harland Clarke Holdings with its tender offer for MaxPoint

 • RTI International Metals, Inc. with its acquisition by Alcoa Inc.

-Sean is currently a member NIRI and the Society for Corporate Governance.
+Sean is a member of the National Investor Relations Institute (NIRI) and the Society for Corporate Governance.